 After a visit to 🇯🇵 Japan during the magical time of 🍁 « autumn leaves », I never thought that autumn would inspire me in the same way again . . .

-But then I returned home to the 🏔 Pays du Mont-Blanc, and was charmed all over again by the palette of red, ochre, gold and orange covering the trees, crunching under my feet and reflected in the 💦 lakes of our environs.
+But then I returned home to the 🏔 Pays du Mont-Blanc, and was charmed all over again by 🍁 the palette of red, ochre, orange and gold covering 🌳 the trees, crunching under my feet and reflected in the 💦 lakes of our environs.
 Sometimes, out with my camera, I was even rewarded with the picture perfect combination of 🍁 autumn leaves + 🏔 snowy peaks !

-Fast forward a couple of years, and my 🍁 autumn hikes TO lakes had transformed into 🍁 autumn hikes AROUND lakes and they had begun to take the shape of autumn buggy strolls or autumn baby-carrier strolls . . . a troublesome back meant that the buggy was the main transportation for both mini MBFF boys . . . and having two lakes within walking distance from home – and babies that loved to sleep in the buggy (one who especially loved to doze off to the rhythm of tree roots underfoot!) – the 💦 lakes au Pays du Mont-Blanc became a top destination.
+Fast forward a couple of years, and my 🍁 autumn hikes TO lakes had transformed into 🍁 autumn hikes AROUND lakes and they had begun to take the shape of 🍁 autumn buggy strolls or autumn baby-carrier strolls . . . a troublesome back meant that the buggy was the main transportation for both mini MBFF boys . . . and having two lakes within walking distance from home – and a first baby that loved to sleep in the buggy (he especially loved to doze off to the rhythm of tree roots underfoot!) – the 💦 lakes au Pays du Mont-Blanc became a top destination.